DominicVonk/File-Class/README.md

   $testFile = new File('test.php'); // Creates or opens a file.
   $testFile->Content = 'Hello World!'; // Sets Hello World! to the content.
-  // When script stops the file will be writen
+  // When script ends the file will be writen

 ```